Proven-Paradox/shaper-system/Handbook.md

 Your athletic training and anatomical knowledge allows you to help your allies unlock their potential.
 You grant allies Boon 2 on Athletics checks that you are helping them with.
 //Scaling on Boon?

-#### Browbeat
-Increase your Intimidation modifier by 1.
-You have an air of danger to you that can distract foes from others who would deceive them, making them easier to read.
-You grant allies Boon 2 on Empathy checks outside of combat.
-//TODO reconsider

 #### Captivating Performance
 Increase your Performance modifier by 1.
 In addition, you can utilize a performance to create a distraction for your allies in large crowds.
 While you perform for a room, allies attempting to move through that room unseen gain Boon 2 on Stealth checks.